Apple Waffles are a comforting fall breakfast food with sweet apples and a touch of cinnamon.

 Fall weather just makes me happy.
 It’s not too cold yet, but it’s nice to have a break from the summer heat.
 I am definitely looking forward to all that Fall has in store and one of those things is fresh apples!
 Our local grocers stock locally picked apples and we just love them.
 I will be making a lot more recipes in the coming days with them including these delicious Apple Waffles.

-This recipe for Apple Waffles comes out light and perfectly fluffy with just a simple baking mix.
+This recipe comes out light and perfectly fluffy with just a simple baking mix.
 We’ve even made them gluten free with a gluten free baking mix and they are moist and delicious!
-There is no doubt that Apple Waffles will be made on a weekly basis around here.
+There is no doubt that this recipe will be made on a weekly basis around here.
 I love to top them off with a simple recipe for Sweet Cinnamon Butter.

 Next add the cinnamon and any extra flavorings that you want to add.